Skip to main content

 It is important to recognize that starting a crowdloan campaign is optional for participating in a parachain slot auction.
 The parachain slot auction can also be won directly through self-funding without community involvement.
 To reiterate, crowdloan campaigns are just one of the means to win auctions, which allow the community to participate in a trustless and permissionless way.

 Let's look at a scenario where Project A is hoping to gain a parachain slot on Kusama, but they don't have enough tokens to bid directly to win the parachain auction.
-Project A could benefit from starting a new crowdloan campaign to help secure a parachian slot.
+Project A could benefit from starting a new crowdloan campaign to help secure a parachain slot.
 Crowdloans are trustless and are supported natively on Kusama, allowing the community to bond their tokens on Project A's behalf for the entire parachain lease duration.
 This will allow Project A to compete with projects that may have access to greater capital, given the project has sufficient community support.
-In return, the community contributors are rewarded by the projects that win the parachain slot, which would typically compensate for the opportunity cost of bonding their tokens for the lease duration.
+In return, the community contributors are rewarded by the projects that win the parachain slot, which would compensate for the opportunity cost of bonding their tokens for the lease duration.

 Starting a Crowdloan Campaign

 Anyone who has registered a parachain can create a new crowdloan campaign for a slot by depositing a specified number of tokens.
 A campaign is configured as a range of slots (i.e. the duration of the parachain will bid for), a cap, and a duration.
 The duration can last over several auctions as long as the range of slots matches those of the auction (i.e. the first lease period of the crowdloan is the same or bigger than that of the auction).
-This means that a team will not need to restart the campaign just because they do not secure a slot on their first attempt.
+This means a team will not need to restart the campaign just because they do not secure a slot on their first attempt.

 Crowdloan Submission Deposit Required